13thdemarch/b660m-aorus-pro-hackintosh/README.md

 - Secure Boot: **Disabled** (Secure Boot will be disabled by default, but good to check)

 ## config.plist
 - There are 2 types of config.plist file.
-Based on what GPU are using, please grab the correct config.plist file.
+Depend on what GPU are you using, please grab the correct config.plist file.
 Default is for Navi graphic card.

 ## USB Mapping